christopher-bowman/zynq_gpio_leds/README.md

-# zynq_gpio_leds
+Vivado project to connect Arty Z20 leds to GPIO pins.
-Vivado project to connect the LEDs on the Arty Z20 to the FreeBSD GPIO subsystem
+Must be built under Linux